LucasFrancelinoo/First-React-Project/README.md

 ## This code was created by me to start learning react

-This project is a simple card creator with motorbike informations
+This project is a simple card creator